samaswin87/decision_agent/docs/PERFORMANCE_AND_THREAD_SAFETY.md

 throughput = iterations / time
 puts "Throughput: #{throughput.round} decisions/second"

-# Should be 9,000+ decisions/second on modern hardware
+# Should be 8,000+ decisions/second on modern hardware (with validation disabled)
+# Should be 7,000+ decisions/second with validation enabled
 alert if throughput < 5_000  # Performance regression
 ```